project-chip/connectedhomeip/src/platform/nxp/k32w/common/K32W_OTA_README.md

 OTA functionality.
 The application can also opt to disable the default processors (application, SSBL and factory data).

-Please note that if an OTA image containing multiple TLVs is transferred, then the action for each TLV is applied sequentially, If one of the actions fails, the remaining actions will not be applied and OTA abort is called.
+Please note that if an OTA image containing multiple TLV is transferred, then the action for each TLV is applied sequentially, If one of the actions fails, the remaining actions will not be applied and OTA abort is called.
 TBD: should all actions be applied only if there is no error?
 Or should each action be